rodonguyen/vres_code_2021/README.md

 - create_dataset.py: help automatically create dataset with consecutively-increasing values
 - /Documents: Analysises and Journals

-# Process to get trace statistics
+# Process to get stack_trace analysis
 1. Initiate bash script: `chmod u+x bashscript-name.sh`
 2. Make sure the path and python names are correct in the bashscript
 3. Run the bashscript: `./bashscript-name.sh`